 The rear control works just like the front control.
-It will allow second seat passengers to adjust the controls as they desire.
+It will allow second seat passengers to adjust the controls if the front control is switched to the rear position.

 Air Conditioning

 Before using your vehicle's air conditioning, open the windows to clear the vehicle of hot air.
 This reduces the time it takes for your vehicle to cool down.
 Then keep your windows closed for the air conditioner to work at its best.